-This course will explore advanced issues at the intersection of Philosophy, Politics, and Economics (PPE).
-Each of these disciplines considers complex social problems with its own toolkit, and with its own set of questions.
-By the end of the course, you will be better able to integrate these different approaches into a richer lens on how we can confront complex social issues.
+This is a project-based capstone course exploring advanced issues at the intersection of Philosophy, Politics, and Economics (PPE).
+Each discipline explores complex social problems with its own toolkit, and with its own set of questions.
+The goal of this course will be to integrate these different approaches into a richer lens on how we can confront complex social issues.